rafaelmardojai/firefox-gnome-theme/README.md

 1. Go to your profile folder.
 (Go to `about:support` in Firefox > Application Basics > Profile Directory > Open Directory)
 2. Remove `chrome` folder.

-## Scrollbars
-To achieve Firefox with overlay scrollbars install [firefox-gnome-scrollbars](https://github.com/rafaelmardojai/firefox-gnome-scrollbars).

-## Enabling optional features
-Optional features can be enabled by creating new `boolean` preferences in `about:config`.

-1. Go to the `about:config` page
-2. Type the key of the feature you want to enable
-3. Set it as a `boolean` and click on the add button
-4. Restart Firefox

 ### Features